waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_3.md

 end
 ```

 Our code is still extremely basic but we're getting somewhere.
 Our Bike is not complete, but it has sufficient functionality to now participate in our feature test.
+Running RSpec we should see that our unit test passes, but our feature test does not.
+It is still stuck on the same error as before, indicating there is more work to do :-/

-We've changed the error message again so it's a great time to switch driver/navigator roles&nbsp;:twisted_rightwards_arrows:.
+However we've changed the error message again so it's a great time to switch driver/navigator roles&nbsp;:twisted_rightwards_arrows:.

 ```
 $ rspec
 ..F